Our Services

 Helpful Resources

-Evidence-based next steps include a diagnostic review, optimizing mood stabilizers, considering combination therapy and psychotherapy, stabilizing sleep, checking labs for medical contributors, and when needed discussing ECT, TMS, clozapine, or ketamine, with urgent care for suicidality, severe mania, psychosis, or days without sleep; complete details and what could change your next steps are outlined below.
+Evidence-based next steps include a diagnostic review, optimizing mood stabilizers, adding combination therapy or psychotherapy, stabilizing sleep, and checking labs for medical contributors.
+When needed, clinicians may discuss ECT, TMS, clozapine, or ketamine.
+Seek urgent care for suicidality, severe mania, psychosis, or multiple days without sleep.

 If you're living with bipolar disorder and your medications don't seem to be working, you're not alone.
 Many people go through periods where treatment feels ineffective, unpredictable, or only partially helpful.
 This does not mean you are "treatment-resistant" forever, broken, or out of options.